 Welcome to Diamondback Vineyards.
 My name is John Quinones.
 I’m the winemaker, founder, and the last person eager to write about himself.
-I’ve been encouraged by the best marketing people in the wine industry to share my experience and accolades as a winemaker to sell my brand.
-But instead of all that, let me begin with how I came to Southern Oregon and what really matters to me after 30+ years of making wine.
+I’ve been encouraged to share my past experience and the many accolades I’ve garnered as a Winemaker, to establish credibility for my brand.
+I would rather focus on my reason for choosing Southern Oregon, and what really matters to me after making wine for 30+ years.